 In 1998, a Public Performance Area was officially opened and acts as a centrepiece to our free events programme that takes place during the summer months.
 Each year a diverse range of concerts and events takes place, ranging from children’s fun days to live bands and singing groups.

-Click Here for events taking place during 2013.
+Click Here for Events taking place in 2014.

 The Park and its users benefit greatly from the input of numerous volunteer groups who assist and utilise the Park and it’s facilities.